Scalafix

 + def myProcedure: Unit = {

-Next, if we run another rule like RemoveUnused then we get an error
+Next, if we run another rule like RemoveUnused

-> myproject/scalafix RemoveUnused
+> myproject / scalafix RemoveUnused

 [error] (Compile / scalafix) scalafix.sbt.InvalidArgument: 2 errors